-DSL 101 Diesel Electrical Theory (7)
+DSL 101 Diesel Electrical Theory (6)

 Introduction to basic electrical concepts of voltage, amperage, and resistance and their relationship to each other in a circuit (Ohm's Law) as applied primarily to heavyduty equipment.
 Includes digital multi-meter familiarization, working with simulation boards, and building basic electrical circuits.
+Prerequisite: CSS 100 or concurrent enrollment.